Filipanderssondev/Container_Stack_Deployment_With_Ansible/README.md

 ~~~
 <br>

 #### Login role

-##### Defaults file
+##### defaults/main.yaml

-As the registry URL isnt as sensitive information as my
+As the registry URL isnt as sensitive information as our
-user credentials, its considered best practice to have it
-in my defaults main and not our encrypted vault file
+user credentials, its generally considered best practice to define it in our defaults and not our encrypted vault file

-Out of necesity i need to have the tls verify false, i had many issues with certificate suthentivation on the vms so it is easier to do it like this so it dosent fail
+Out of necesity we to have the tls verify set to false, we ran into a lot of complications with certificate authentication on the vms so it is easier to do it like this so it dosent fail.
 ~~~yaml
 ---
 #Default image registry